hashicorp/terraform-provider-hcp/docs/resources/consul_cluster.md

 - `ip_allowlist` (Block List, Max: 3) Allowed IPV4 address ranges (CIDRs) for inbound traffic.
 Each entry must be a unique CIDR.
 Maximum 3 CIDRS supported at this time. (see [below for nested schema](#nestedblock--ip_allowlist))
 - `min_consul_version` (String) The minimum Consul patch version of the cluster.
 Allows only the rightmost version component to increment (E.g: `1.13.0` will allow installation of `1.13.2` and `1.13.3` etc., but not `1.14.0`).
 If not specified, it is defaulted to the version that is currently recommended by HCP.
 - `primary_link` (String) The `self_link` of the HCP Consul cluster which is the primary in the federation setup with this HCP Consul cluster.
 If not specified, it is a standalone cluster.
+- `project_id` (String) The ID of the HCP project where the HCP Consul cluster is located.
 - `public_endpoint` (Boolean) Denotes that the cluster has a public endpoint for the Consul UI.
 Defaults to false.
 - `size` (String) The t-shirt size representation of each server VM that this Consul cluster is provisioned with.
 Valid option for development tier - `x_small`.
 Valid options for other tiers - `small`, `medium`, `large`.
 For more details - https://cloud.hashicorp.com/pricing/consul.
 Upgrading the size of a cluster after creation is allowed.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))